macumbista/vectorsynthesis/README.md

 	(Hold SHIFT key when selecting input for third channel brightness control) plus audio loopback application such as SoundFlower or Virtual Audio Cable.
-	Please see SOFTWARE-OSCILLOSCOPE-TUTORIAL-WIN.pdf or SOFTWARE-OSCILLOSCOPE-TUTORIAL.pdf
+	Please see SOFTWARE-OSCILLOSCOPE-TUTORIAL.pdf for MacOS and
-	for further details on setup.
+	SOFTWARE-OSCILLOSCOPE-TUTORIAL-WIN.pdf for Windows for further details on setup.

 	NOTE: the Z axis should control the brightness of the beam, not 3D depth